Alaska lawmakers reconvening with virus screening protocols

 Carpenter in an interview said he was trying to make a point about a loss of liberties.
 He said coronavirus fears are “causing us to have policies that don’t make any sense.”

-The state Capitol will remain closed to the public.
+The Capitol will remain closed to the public.
 The protocols say face coverings must be worn, and people are to maintain social distancing, including having only one person in an elevator at a time.

+Nonessential staff and reporters will not be allowed on the Senate floor Monday, according to a statement from Senate majority communications Director Daniel McDonald, citing limited space and social distancing requirements.
+McDonald said the floor session would be livestreamed.
+The larger House chamber was allowing press seating in a gallery section.

 Other legislatures that are meeting have adopted protocols as well.
 Hawaii, for example, has temperature screening, face-mask requirements and recommended limits on the number of people in elevators.